Skip to Main Content

 Using "AND," "OR," can either broaden or narrow your search.

-Connecting one term to another, such as "lobster industry" AND "Maine" means that instead of searching for anything on the lobster industry, or anything that mentions Maine, you're only searching sources that discuss both of these things.
+Connecting one term to another, such as "lobster industry" AND "Maine" means that instead of searching for anything on the lobster industry, or anything that mentions Maine, you're only searching sources that discuss both of these topics.

 Using "OR" broadens your search.
 This is often helpful when you're researching a topic that has different terms with similar meanings.
-For example, if you're interested in work conditions in the lobster industry, you could search for "work conditions" OR "labor conditions."
-This way, your search will return resources that use either "work conditions" or "labor conditions" as terms.

 Accessibility Statement